Skip advert

 Advertisement - Article continues below

-Crash safety experts Euro NCAP put the Tesla Model 3 through its paces in 2019 and awarded it the maximum five-star rating, along with very impressive 96 and 84 per cent scores in the adult and child occupant protection categories respectively.
+Crash safety experts Euro NCAP put the Tesla Model 3 through its paces in 2019 and awarded it the maximum five-star rating, along with very impressive 96 and 84 per cent scores in the adult and child occupant protection categories, respectively.

 The Model 3 also received a rating of 94 per cent in the safety assist category.
-Tesla’s semi-autonomous Autopilot technology did not contribute to this rating, but the system incorporates autonomous emergency braking and sophisticated adaptive cruise control, amongst other systems.
+Tesla’s semi-autonomous Autopilot technology did not contribute to this rating, but the system incorporates autonomous emergency braking and sophisticated adaptive cruise control, among other systems.

-Every Model 3 features a basic version of Autopilot, but buyers can upgrade to either ‘Enhanced Autopilot’ or ‘Full Self-Driving Capability’.
-The former allows the car to maintain lane position with steering, acceleration and braking, and it can also change lanes.
-It includes auto parking tech and a ‘Summon’ feature, which can drive the car out of a tight space.
-Full Self-Driving builds on this by recognising and reacting to traffic lights.
+Every Model 3 features a basic version of Autopilot, but buyers can upgrade to either ‘Enhanced Autopilot’ or the misleadingly named ‘Full Self-Driving Capability’.
+The former allows – provided the driver is paying attention to the road ahead – the car to maintain lane position with steering, acceleration and braking, and it can also change lanes.
+It has several features yet to be activated, such as auto parking tech and a ‘Summon’ feature, which can drive the car out of a tight space – both of which are features you can utilise right now with an Ultimate trim Hyundai Ioniq 6

 Warranty